SIST-TP CLC/TR 50658:2022

 Cable management systems (CMS) providing support for cables with intrinsic fire resistance

-The Technical Report specifies test methods for cable management systems in order to determine their capabilities to maintain the function of electrical power cables and signal/control cables for a specified time period when subjected to fire under defined conditions.
+This document specifies test methods for cable management systems intended (CMS) to provide support for intrinsic fire-resistant cables in order to determine their abilities to maintain the function of electrical power cables and signal/control cables for a specified duration when subjected to fire under defined conditions.

 Führungssysteme für Kabel und Leitungen (CMS) zur Verlegung von Kabeln mit intrinsischem Feuerwiderstand